DarjaElina/room-reservation-app-backend/README.md

 NodeMailer for sending acount activation emails Testing with Jest
 GitHub actions for CI/CD
-- Deployment to prod
-- Deployment to staging

 Steps to open the project:
 ### Using Docker